ramonarmen96/EventTrackerProject/README.md

 tracker is capable of tracking the PS2 games the user wants to play.
 The user has a list of PS2 games and can remove them from the list once they have completed the game.
-The user can view the full list of games, add, updated, and remove any game they desire in order to keep track of their progress.
+The user can view the full list of games, add, update, and remove any game they desire in order to keep track of their progress.

 ### How to run